Water bodies, watersheds and storm water

 Many waterways found in the District

-The St. Johns River Water Management District covers 12,283 square miles, about 7.8 million acres, or 23 percent of northeast and east-central Florida.
+The St. Johns River Water Management District covers 12,283 square miles, about 7.8 million acres, or 21 percent of Florida.
 The main water body in the District is the northerly flowing St. Johns River, from which the District gets its name.
 The St. Johns River is the longest river entirely in the state.

 Other significant waterways and basins within the District are the Indian River Lagoon, the many lakes of the Keystone Heights area, the Northern Coastal Basin (including Rose Bay), the Upper Ocklawaha River Basin (including Lake Apopka and Lake Griffin), Orange Creek and the St. Marys River.

 Florida has one of the largest concentrations of freshwater springs on Earth.
 Within the District, 96 springs have been identified.